Milne

 This week’s red words are:

-In Religious Education we have been learning how Christians prepare for Christmas and have been learning about ‘Advent’ and how the church use candles to count down to the birth of baby Jesus.
-The children all also made their own wreaths.
-Next week we will be looking more closely at the Nativity story and also making our Christmas crafts.
+In Religious Education we have been learning about how Christians prepare for Christmas and have been learning about ‘advent’ and how the church use candles to count down to the birth of baby Jesus.
+Next week the children will be making their own wreaths to decorate our classroom with.

-Today some children will bring home a Sound Blending Book or a Ditty Sheet.
-Please read carefully the letter which explains the reading process to you (the letter can also be found on this blog).
+Today some children will bring home a Sound Blending Book.
+Please carefully read the letter which explains the reading process to you (the letter can also be found here).

 This week’s red words are:

-Please also complete this week’s handwriting sheet: g, q, e.
+Please also complete this week’s handwriting sheet g, q and e.

 In our Health and Relationship lesson the children listened to a story about Harold the giraffe and how he shared his very long scarf with all his friends on a cold and windy day to cheer them up.
 Their friends had told them they were too tall, too short and too brightly coloured but Harold told his friends how special they all were.
 The children thought about how to be a good friend and shared some great ideas.